-Jesus practiced forgiveness in His life and especially when He hung on the cross, dying for the very people mocking Him, and asked His Father to “forgive them, for they know not what they do” (Luke 23:34, NKJV).
+Jesus practiced forgiveness in His life and especially when He hung on the cross, dying for the very people mocking Him.
+He asked His Father to “forgive them, for they know not what they do” (Luke 23:34, NKJV).

-His life of service and humility, and the ultimate in sacrificial love
+His life service, humility, and the ultimate sacrificial love

 This all shows how service and humility were a large part of Jesus’ lifestyle and who He was as a true king.

 The Son of God lived to fulfill all the prophecies that were foretold about Him.
 Some of these include:

 - He spent some of His early life in Egypt (Hosea 11:1)

 - He preached in parables (Psalm 78:2)